We're the UK's leading bowel cancer charity

 Grant award: £149,422

 Colonoscopy is the main test used to diagnose bowel cancer, but it isn’t always able to identify every case of the disease.
-Professor Eva Morris is investigating why some bowel cancers go undetected during a colonoscopy and will explore ways to help reduce the number of undetected cancers in the future.
+Professor Eva Morris investigated why some bowel cancers go undetected during a colonoscopy and explored ways to help reduce the number of undetected cancers in the future.

 The challenge